 Summer 2021 Frequently Asked Questions

-Is it safe to send my child to camp?
+Given the health concerns of Covid-19, is it safe to send my child to camp?

 What is Portage Lake doing to keep their staff and campers safe?

-At this point, we are planning for regular summer gatherings with a few adjustments.
+We are planning for regular summer gatherings with a few adjustments.
 For our youth camps – Pathfinders, Trailblazers, Junior High, and Senior High camps – we are currently planning to hold camps at a lower capacity and with additional safety precautions in place.

 Will you contact me if my child gets sick or is a close contact to someone who tests positive for COVID-19?